tamton-aquib/essentials.nvim/README.md

-# tiny-essentials.nvim
+# essentials.nvim

 Some utility functions which i use locally.<br />
-❗ not meant for external use.
+Not actually meant for external use.

 The functions included are: